Experience Orr FellowshipWatch Video

 A full-time, salaried position with a dynamic host company

 Compensation is competitive and Fellows are often given considerable responsibility, even in entry roles.
 Fellows may market, code, design, sell, or manage projects.
 Fellows often get the chance to enter unique roles and rotational programs not available to other new hires.

 Continued learning, skill building, and professional development

-Fellows participate in a curriculum designed to develop understanding and skills vital to the spirit of entrepreneurship and business leadership.
+Fellows participate in a culture designed to develop understanding and skills vital to the spirit of entrepreneurship and business leadership.
 A few of the components include Design Thinking training, entrepreneurial law classes, personal finance workshops, and personality assessments.

 An unrivaled, extensive peer and alumni network